 Myth #5: Frequent, high-mileage cardio is good for heart health.

 As someone who has been running since the age of 13, I’ve been guilty of what former competitive distance runner and fitness author Mark Sisson calls “chronic cardio”.
 Until a few years ago, I regularly logged 30-40 miles a week—and I wasn’t even training for a race!

 If you’re focused and giving it your all (not socializing in between!), a 45-minute workout should suffice.
-Better yet, every 7 to 10 days, engage in High Intensity Interval Training (HIIT), short bursts of high-intensity exercise that give you more benefits in less time (eg, 20 minutes).
+Better yet, consider High Intensity Interval Training (HIIT), short bursts of high-intensity exercise that give you more benefits in less time (eg, 20 minutes).